What is Static Testing?

-- Informal review is done in the early stages of development lifecycle.
+- An informal review is done in the early stages of the development lifecycle.

 - No formal documents or procedures are used in an informal review.

-- Informal review comes in various shapes and forms, the only feature is that they are not formally documented.
+- The informal review comes in various shapes and forms, the only feature is that they are not formally documented.

-- Main aim of Informal review is improving the quality of software with the help of Authors.
+- The main aim of the Informal review is to improve the quality of software with the help of Authors.